 Developed in 1985, Rational Recovery, an addiction recovery program, enjoyed success as an alternative to Alcoholics Anonymous and other 12-step groups.
 Studies conducted at the time indicated that an individual was more likely to become and remain abstinent if they participated in Rational Recovery meetings.
 In 1992, the program incorporated the Alcohol and Drug Abuse Self-Help Network and by 1994 the organization had rebranded to SMART Recovery.

 Self-Management and Recovery Training, (SMART Recovery) is a global abstinence-oriented program that brings people together to assist in resolving addiction (drugs, alcohol, activities such as gambling or over-eating).
 The program is free and strives to help participants learn techniques to transition their lives from self-destructive to happy and fulfilling.
 Many luxury rehab centers are moving towards SMART Recovery.
-Retreat at Sky Ridge has addiction recovery programs programs using SMART Recovery.
+Retreat at Sky Ridge uses SMART Recovery programs.

 SMART Recovery, in contrast to other recovery programs, teaches that those with addictions are not powerless in managing and maintaining their recovery.
 A basic tenet of SMART Recovery is that science does not support helpless, negative beliefs about accountability.
 It also emphasizes teaching participants alternative methods for dealing with negative emotions such as anger, anxiety, guilt, and low self-esteem.
 Participants are encouraged to seek out and engage in activities that replace their addictive behaviors.